 Mediation is $320 per hour (total, not per party).
 Payment is due at the end of each mediation session.

-If you would like more information about what to expect before, during, and after your divorce, take a look at the services we provide and please feel free to contact Hirsch & Ehlenberger PC for an initial consultation.
+If you would like more information about what to expect before, during, and after your divorce, take a look at the services we provide and please feel free to contact Hirsch & Ehlenberger PC and speak with a Fairfax Divorce Mediation Lawyer, for an initial consultation.